Pandavulu Pandavulu Tummeda

-Pandavulu Pandavulu Tummeda is a 2014 Indian Telugu-language comedy drama film directed by Sriwass and featuring an ensemble cast composed of Mohan Babu, Manchu Vishnu, Manchu Manoj, Raveena Tandon, Hansika Motwani, Pranitha Subhash, Varun Sandesh, and Tanish.
+Pandavulu Pandavulu Tummeda is a 2014 Indian Telugu-language comedy drama film directed by Sriwass and featuring an ensemble cast composed of Vishnu Manchu, Manoj Manchu, Varun Sandesh, Tanish, Pranitha Subhash, Hansika Motwani, Raveena Tandon, and Mohan Babu.
 Manchu Vishnu and Manchu Manoj are jointly producing the film on their respective banners, 24 Frames Factory and Sri Lakshmi Prasanna Pictures.
 Kona Venkat, Gopimohan and BVS Ravi wrote the film's screenplay with Palani Kumar handling cinematography.

 The film is partly inspired by the Hindi movie Golmaal 3.
 The movie also marks the return of Mohan Babu on film after a long self-imposed hiatus, sharing the screen with both his sons Vishnu and Manoj for the first time.
 Raveena Tandon also returned to Telugu cinema after a long hiatus with this film.
 The soundtrack and music on the film were composed by Bappa Lahiri and Achu.
 Released worldwide on 31 January 2014, the film featured Brahmanandam, Mukesh Rishi, Raghu Babu, Vennela Kishore, Supreeth Reddy, M. S. Narayana in other pivotal roles.
 Upon release, the film received a positive reception from critics and it was successful at both the Indian and overseas box offices.